Valles Marineris: Formation

+The most agreed upon theory today is that Valles Marineris was formed by rift faults, later enlarged by erosion and collapsing of the rift walls, similar to how the East African Rift was formed.
 The formation of Valles Marineris is thought to be closely tied with the formation of the Tharsis Bulge.
 The Tharsis Bulge was formed from the Noachian to Late Hesperian period of Mars, in three stages.

 The first stage consisted of a combination of volcanism and isostatic uplift; soon, however, the volcanism loaded the crust to a point at which the crust could no longer support the added weight of Tharsis, leading to widespread graben formation in the elevated regions of Tharsis.
-Stage two consisted of more volcanism and a loss of isostatic equilibrium; the source regions of the volcanism no longer resided underneath Tharsis, creating a very large load.
+The second stage consisted of more volcanism and a loss of isostatic equilibrium; the source regions of the volcanism no longer resided underneath Tharsis, creating a very large load.
 Finally, the crust failed to hold up Tharsis and radial fractures formed, including at Valles Marineris.
-Stage three mainly consisted of more volcanism and asteroid impacts.
+The third stage mainly consisted of more volcanism and asteroid impacts.
 The crust, having already reached its failure point, just stayed in place and younger volcanoes formed.
 Tharsis volcanism involved very low viscosity magma, forming shield volcanoes similar to those of the Hawaiian Island chain, but, because there is minor or no current active plate tectonics on Mars, the hotspot activity led to very long histories of repeated volcanic eruptions at the same spots, creating some of the largest volcanoes in the solar system, including the biggest, Olympus Mons.

 Landslides have left numerous deposits on the floor of Valles Marineris and contributed to widening it.
 Possible triggers of landslides are quakes caused by tectonic activity or impact events.
 Both types of events release seismic waves that accelerate the ground at and below the surface.
 Mars is much less tectonically active than Earth, and marsquakes are unlikely to have provided seismic waves of the required magnitude.
 Most sizable craters on Mars date to the Late Heavy Bombardment, 4.1 to 3.8 billion years ago (the Noachian period), and are older than the landslide deposits in Valles Marineris.
 However, three craters (including the crater Oudemans) have been identified, on the basis of their proximity and later dates, as ones whose formation may have caused some of the landslides.